doorbell/ios-sdk/README.md

 The Doorbell iOS SDK.

+## Full documentation

+You can view the full documentation here: https://doorbell.io/docs/ios

 ## Usage

-At the top of your class, import the Doorbell header file:
+In the ViewController where you want to use Doorbell, you'll need to import the library using:

 ```objc
 #import "Doorbell.h"
 ```